 While I was ill I had a chance to catch up on some running-related reading, listening, and viewing, including this exceptionally important news item from early spring:

-The American College of Sports Medicine, the leading authority on sports and fitness in the United States, has just released new guidelines on selecting running shoes.
-They are a radical change from past advice.
+The American College of Sports Medicine, the leading authority on sports and fitness in the United States, has just released their ACSM 2014 Running Shoe Guidelines They are a radical change from past advice.
 Here are the three key criteria they suggest:

 The guidelines also state:

 A running shoe should protect the feet against injury, but should not do the work of the foot by providing excessive cushioning and lots of extra support in the arch.

 They include this crystal clear explanation as well:

 Be aware that all runners pronate, or drop the foot inward.
 Pronation is a normal foot motion during walking and running.
 Pronation alone should not be a reason to select a running shoe.
 Runners may be told while shopping that because pronation is occurring, a shoe with arch support is best.
 In fact the opposite may be true.
 Pronation should occur and is a natural shock absorber.
 Stopping pronation with materials in the shoes may actually cause foot or knee problems to develop.
 Excessive pronation can occur, but in most cases can be corrected with therapy and exercises to strengthen the foot, leg, and hip rather than by a shoe.

 I couldn’t have said it better myself, and I certainly couldn’t have said it as authoritatively.
 These guidelines were created by Heather K. Vincent, Ph.D., and Kevin R. Vincent, M.D., Ph.D. after a thorough review of the research available on the subject to date.